ampproject/amphtml/extensions/amp-date-display/0.1/amp-date-display.md

   - websites
 teaser:
   text: The amp-date-display component displays time data that you can render in your AMP page.
-experiental: true
-bento: true
 ---

 <!--
-Copyright 2021 The AMP HTML Authors.
+Copyright 2019 The AMP HTML Authors.
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.